 \subsection{Concerns}

 \paragraph{Robustness} Robustness refers to a system's ability to withstand adversarial attacks while maintaining consistent performance.
 As discussed in Section \ref{sec:robustness}, this challenge becomes more complex when group fairness is factored in, as it is important to differentiate between genuine minority group members and potential adversaries attempting to poison the model.
 Despite the importance of this issue, only one work \cite{touat2023towards} have explored the intersection of robustness and fairness in FL, highlighting the need for further research.
-For future work, Touat et al. \cite{touat2023towards} propose using model inversion techniques combined with client data distribution analysis to identify Byzantine behavior.
+For future work, Touat \textit{et al.} \cite{touat2023towards} propose using model inversion techniques combined with client data distribution analysis to identify Byzantine behavior.
 From there, selecting `honest and minority' clients could be based on how well their data contributes to better representation for minority groups.
-Advancing robust FL mechanisms that account for the statistical rarity and diversity of minority data is crucial to improving both fairness and resilience of federated models.
+Another important point is that malicious clients can intentionally target minority groups.
+For instance, adversaries may manipulate their updates to disproportionately harm underrepresented groups, leading to unfair model outcomes even when overall model accuracy remains high.
+Hence, developing robust FL mechanisms that account for both adversarial threats and fairness constraints is an important research direction.